DrJEPickering/Control-Lab-in-a-Box/README.md

 * Bridge the gap between control theory and practice
 * Develop skills/knowledge from CLB to be transferable, e.g. to a robotic platform
 * Incremental approach to learning, i.e., from transfer functions to system identification to PID control
-* Easily stored within a lab/office, portable (fits within a typical bag) and low cost (£xxxx), i.e., doesn’t matter if parts are broken/lost
+* Easily stored within a lab/office, portable (fits within a typical bag) and low cost (~£100), i.e., doesn’t matter if parts are broken/lost

 ## Acknowledgments
 Dr James E. Pickering wishes to acknowledge the following colleagues at Aston University for their help in developing Control-Lab-in-a-Box (CLB): Prof Keith J. Burnham, Aaisha Yasir (Design Intern), Stuart Hallard (Technician), David Palmer (Technician) and Amarjit Dhugga (Technician).